ANFA Complex: Origins & First FIFA Goal Project

 On 13 February 2001, the Goal Bureau approved the construction of three technical centres in Bharatpur, Baghkhor and Mechinagar.
 The project was financed by Goal and the FIFA Financial Assistance Program, while the respective regional governments donated the necessary plots of land.
 Construction work was due to be completed by the start of 2004.

 During construction, young players were intended be the primary beneficiaries of the new facilities.
 At the time, the national association had already set up seven academies (for U-19, U-14, U-12 and U-10 players) with their activities thus far having centered on the Nepalese capital, Kathmandu.
 The new regional centers allowed the project to be extended across the nation.
 The national association's headquarters in Kathmandu, with its technical centre, playing field and player accommodation, was opened early in 2000 by the President of the Asian Football Confederation, Mohammed Bin Hammam.
 The facilities have since made it possible for the national association to embark on its long-coveted objective of an ongoing youth development scheme.
 The complex also offered national association employees an optimal infrastructure which allowed them to carry out their day-to-day tasks and coordinate football activities across Nepal.
-In total, the 3 regional technical centres in Bharatpur, Baghkhor, and Mechinagar were built for USD $450,647.
+In total, the 3 regional technical centres in Bharatpur, Baghkhor, and Mechinagar were built for US$450,647.